sydneykamp/sydneykamp/README.md

 ## 🌟 About Me

 - 🔭 I’m currently learning: HTML, CSS, JavaScript, and PHP.
-- 🌱 I’m working on: trying to make a small game using JavaScript.
+- 🌱 I’m currently working on: trying to make a small game using JavaScript.
 - 💬 Feel free to reach out to me for any questions or collaborations!

-Thanks for visiting my profile!
-I'm excited to share my journey and connect with others in the community.
+I can't wait to share my process and connect with others in the community.

 <!--